kunal-malik/flickrpublicfeed/README.md

 ##Application-features

-User can search flickr public feed
+1. User can search flickr public feed
-Realtime content relevant to searched keyword would be displayed Photos, tags and author name(once you hover on the image) are displayed High resolution image is displayed on click
+2. Realtime content relevant to searched keyword would be displayed
+3. Photos, tags and author name(once you hover on the image) are displayed
+4. High resolution image is displayed on click
-Currently, it has capability to display next photos onclick of high resolution image
+5. Currently, it has capability to display next photos on click of high resolution image